 How can I successfully stop unsolicited texts about real estate?

 Getting spam text messages about real estate offers can be annoying.
-To block these unsolicited texts on your cell phone, try the following:
+To block these unsolicited offer texts on your cell phone, try the following:

 Who should I tell about spam texts concerning Texas real estate?

-- Federal Trade Commission (FTC): Submit complaints.
+- Federal Trade Commission (FTC): You should send reports to the FTC.

 What are the common red flags of fraudulent real estate text offers?